-- misuse and twice the odds of reporting episodes of lifetime self-harm" as those recruited at older ages.28 - Over half (56%) of suicides in the infantry over the last two decades were of iii. individuals who had joined up aged 16 or 17.29 Overall, serving army personnel aged under 20 have been 31% more likely than same-age civilians to end their lives.30 A study published in 2009 found that veterans under 20 were between two and three times as likely as their civilian peers to end their lives, and that those who had joined and left at age 16 had the most elevated suicide risk of any veteran age group.31
+- to health or agency.
+The impact on girls was particularly marked.
+Physical injuries are also very common at AFC, particularly among girls, of whom a third (34%) suffered a musculoskeletal injury in 2021-22. - ii.
+Two recent studies investigated long-term mental health outcomes of child recruits across the armed forces.
+One study found that child recruits enlisted in approximately the last 25 years have had between two and three times the odds of long-term PTSD compared to same-age civilians from similar social backgrounds.
+The other study found that since 2003, veterans who had been recruited aged 16-171⁄2 have had "twice the odds of alcohol misuse and twice the odds of reporting episodes of lifetime self-harm" as those recruited at older ages. - iii.
+Over half (56%) of suicides in the infantry over the last two decades were of individuals who had joined up aged 16 or 17.
+Overall, serving army personnel aged under 20 have been 31% more likely than same-age civilians to end their lives.
+A study published in 2009 found that veterans under 20 were between two and three times as likely as their civilian peers to end their lives, and that those who had joined and left at age 16 had the most elevated suicide risk of any veteran age group.